ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    Alternatively, the client can alter its current group memberships, in order to ensure that two groups like G1 and G2 cannot be determined.
 To this end, the client has two available options.

-   - The client leaves some of the OSCORE groups that could be determined as groups like G1 and G2 (e.g., see {{Section 9.11 of I-D.ietf-ace-key-groupcomm-oscore}}).
+   - The client leaves some of the OSCORE groups that could be determined as groups like G1 and G2, e.g., as specified in {{Section 9.11 of I-D.ietf-ace-key-groupcomm-oscore}}.

    - The client obtains a new Sender ID in some of the OSCORE groups that could be determined as groups like G1 and G2.
-To this end, the client can request a new Sender ID in a group to the Group Manager responsible for that group (e.g., see {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}), or re-join a group thereby obtaining a new Sender ID in that group (e.g., see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).
+To this end, the client can request a new Sender ID in a group to the Group Manager responsible for that group, e.g., as specified in {{Section 9.2 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Alternatively, the client can re-join a group, thereby obtaining a new Sender ID in that group.

    Finally, the client moves to Step 1.